jupyter/docker-stacks/docs/using/specifics.md

 ##### Standalone Mode in Python

 The **same Python version** needs to be used on the notebook (where the driver is located) and on the Spark workers.
-The python version used at the driver and worker side can be adjusted by setting the environment variables `PYSPARK_PYTHON` and/or `PYSPARK_DRIVER_PYTHON`, see [Spark Configuration][spark-conf] for more information.
+The Python version used on the driver and worker side can be adjusted by setting the environment variables `PYSPARK_PYTHON` and/or `PYSPARK_DRIVER_PYTHON`, see [Spark Configuration][spark-conf] for more information.

 ```python